juji-io/datalevin/doc/compress.md

-In addition to the obvious benefit of reducing storage space, data compression helps to increase data ingestion and query speed, due to faster key comparison, better cache locality and reduce workload in general, provided the computational overhead of compression and decompression is comparatively low enough.
+In addition to the obvious benefit of reducing storage space, data compression helps to increase data ingestion and query speed, due to faster key comparison, better cache locality and reduced workload in general, provided that the computational overhead of compression and decompression is comparatively low enough.

 ## Key-value Compression

 In Datalevin, compression/decompression process happens automatically in the key-value storage and is transparent to the users.

 ### Key Compression

 For keys, we use an order preserving compression method, so that point queries, range queries and some predicates can run directly on the compressed data